-The company recently announced that the software for making Flash, Flash Professional CC, is being renamed to Animate CC.
+Earlier this year the company announced that the software for making Flash, Flash Professional CC, is being renamed to Animate CC.
 Adobe said it is changing what users can make with the software, to "encourage content creators to build with new web standards," such as HTML5.

 Which sites now use HTML5?

 Video streaming site YouTube swapped Flash for HTML5 in January.
 Other video streaming sites Dailymotion and Vimeo have done the same, while the BBC’s iPlayer is planning to follow next.